 1 (800) 345-3452

 Many small businesses are required to get an EIN for tax purposes.
-Any business that has employees is required to have an EIN to pay and file employment taxes for their employees.
-In addition, businesses who are legally formed partnerships or corporations are also required to have an Employer Identification Number.
+Any business that has employees is required to have an EIN to pay and file payroll taxes for their employees.
+In addition, businesses that are structured as partnerships, corporations, or multi-member LLCs are also required to have an employer identification number to file a business income tax return.

 If you’re still not sure if you need an EIN, check out this guide from the IRS to help you determine whether you should apply.

-The two main requirements that must be met to apply for an Employer Identification Number are:
+There are two basic requirements that must be met to apply for an Employer Identification Number:

-You’ll also need to know what type of entity your business is, and if your business is a corporation then you’ll have to put down the state or country where you incorporated.
+You’ll also need to know what type of business entity your company is, and if your business is a corporation, you’ll have to put down the state or country where you incorporated.
 If you have a multi-member LLC, make sure you know the number of members.

 Other information you’ll need to complete the application include:

-Although you can file online, by filling out the PDF before you file, you can make sure you have all the information you need before you begin the online application process.
+By reviewing and filling out Form SS-4, you can make sure you have all the information you need ready to go before you begin the online application process.

-Once you’ve gathered your information, you can choose how you want to apply for an Employer Identification Number.
-If you used the fillable PDF of the SS-4 to gather your information, you can simply fax or mail the completed and signed form to the IRS.
+Once you’ve gathered your information, you can choose how you want to apply for an employer identification number.
+Should you choose to get an EIN via fax or mail, you’ll have to send in the completed Form SS-4.

 Keep in mind that you’ll automatically be logged out of the system after 15 minutes for security reasons, and each responsible party is only able to apply for one EIN per business day.

 If you lose or misplace your EIN number, no need to panic or run out and apply for a new one.
-There are a number of ways to find it.
+There are a number of ways to look up your business tax ID:

-Applying for an EIN is always free on the IRS website.
-Beware of online companies that offer to apply for an Employer Identification Number on your behalf—for a fee.
-These providers usually come up first in the search engine and merely have you complete the same information you would have completed on the IRS website.
+Remember that applying for an EIN is always free on the IRS’s website.
+Beware of online companies that offer to apply for an employer identification number on your behalf—for a fee.
+These providers usually come up first in the search engines and merely have you complete the same information you would have completed on the IRS’s website.